-The Federal Student Financial Aid Programme (Bundesausbildungsförderungsgesetz or BAföG) offers grants and loans primarily to German and EU students but occasionally those from elsewhere.
-You can ask the Student Services Organisation (Studentenwerk) for help to apply.
+The Federal Student Financial Aid Program (Bundesausbildungsförderungsgesetz or BAföG) offers grants and loans primarily to German and EU students but occasionally those from elsewhere.
+You can ask the Student Services Organization (Studentenwerk) for help to apply.

 Student accommodation in Germany

 German universities do not automatically organize accommodation for students – it’s up to you to sort out.
 There will be university halls of residence in every university town.
 Rooms will be cheap – around €240 per month – conveniently located and, as a result, in great demand.
 Around 40% of international students live in halls of residence.
 You can look for a hall of residence here.
 You’ll need to apply as soon as you receive your notice of admission from the university.
 You can apply through the Student Services Organisation Studentenwerk.

 If you don’t want to stay in a student residence you can rent a room in a shared apartment – expect to pay around EUR 280 per month.
 Look on university notice boards, through the Studentenwerk room exchange scheme or on the Internet: www.wg-gesucht.de, www.studenten-wg.de, www.wgfinden.de and www.wg-cast.de.

 If you’re from the EU/EEA/Switzerland you can work without restriction or a work permit, although if you work more than 20 hours per week you’ll have to start paying into the German social security system.

 If you’re from any other country, you can work for 120 full days or 240 half days per year, unless you’re working as a research/student assistant at the university when there’s no limit.
 You do have to inform the Alien Registration Office in your area if you work.
 Paid or unpaid internships during holidays count as normal work and will be deducted from your 120 days; internships required by your degree are not.
 If you break the rules, you may face severe penalties.